-Each day that the Governor declares a day of mourning or special observance as a holiday for State employees shall be observed by the City if the declaration makes it applicable to City employees.
+Each day that the Governor declares a day of mourning or special observance as a holiday for State employees if the declaration makes it applicable to City employees.

 3. Annual Leave Program

 3.1.
 Effective July 1, 2011 employees shall accrue monthly the following Annual Leave: